Chapter 15: Drunkards

 He turned, and for the first time since sitting on the deck, he spoke.

 “Vladimir”, he said softly, “Your friend Alexi, asked if we are hunters.
-My friend David said he is not a hunter.
+My friend Gideon said he is not a hunter.

 That is not quite true.
 He used to be a hunter.
 A very good one.